bquast/Cryptocurrency-Inflation/README.md

 As the value of bitcoin goes up, more people will choose to engage in the lucrative mining.
 As extra computational power comes in, the difficulty of mining automatically goes up, which means more computing power is used for the same transactions.
-This is necessary to safeguard integrity of the network.
+This is necessary to safeguard the integrity of the network.

 Having established the key features of the Bitcoin system, we will now focus on two economic issues that came up.
 Namely the issue of deflation and the issue of socially wasteful mining.

-As mentioned above, there will ever only be around 21 million bitcoins, any some will be lost, this makes the system deflationary, which is troubling to economists.
+As mentioned above, there will only ever be around 21 million bitcoins, and some will be lost, this makes the system deflationary, which is troubling to economists.
 Deflation provides a disincentive to spend, causing economic slowdown (see Fisher, 1933).